rad15f/DC_Transportation_Spatial_Analysis/README.md

 ## Introduction
-Comparing access to public transportation from below income vs average income in the DC Area.
+Comparing access to public transportation based on levels of income in the DC Area.

 ## Consideration
 No need to run the file, since the python file is pynb